 Most chlorella products on the market today are available in either powder or tablet format.
 Most have a deep green colour and a strong ‘algae’ taste.
 However, recent disruptive technology in protein production has resulted in the discovery of a natural tasting and neutrally coloured chlorella.
 Through a sustainable fermentation process in a strictly controlled environment, our golden chlorella can now be added to all foods inconspicuously.

-Our golden chlorella TM comes from chlorella pyrnoidosa – which has a higher nutritional value compared to the more commonly available vulgaris strain.
 The wonderful thing about Golden Chlorella is that it has a lovely golden colour and a neutral taste profile.
 It can be incorporated into various foods with little impact on a recipe’s original flavour.

 The world’s population is growing fast and it is estimated there will be another 1 to 2 billion people on the planet by the year 2050, up from circa 7.5 billion today.
 At the same time, economic growth and individual wealth are shifting diets from predominantly starch-based to meat and dairy, which require more water.
 Producing 1 kg of rice, for example, requires about 3,500 litres of water, while 1 kg of beef needs approximately 15,000 litres.
 This change in diet has been the single most important factor impacting water consumption over the past 30 years, and is likely to continue well into the middle of the twenty-first century.